 - Be very mindful of the tides, especially when making the additional, out-and-back trip to Alamere Falls.
 Contact the Visitor Center for tide tables and related information.

 - Though tempting and seemingly possible in some cases, never attempt to scale or rappel down cliffs to reach any beach.
 Cliff walls are highly unstable and crumble easily.

 Camping and Backpacking Information

 - Camping is by permit only.
 Camping permits must be obtained from the Bear Valley Visitor Center before starting your trip.
-If you have made a reservation and are arriving after 5 p.m., a permit will be left for you in a small wooden box on the back side of the information board outside the Bear Valley Visitor Center.
+If you've made a reservation and arrive after 5 p.m., a permit will be left for you in a small wooden box on the back side of the information board outside the Bear Valley Visitor Center.

 - Campsites may be reserved up to three months in advance.
 To obtain a reservation, call 415.663.8054 between 9 am and 2 pm, Monday - Friday.
 Reservations by phone are not accepted at any other time.
 You may make reservations in person 7 days a week at the Bear Valley Visitor Center.
 You may also fax your reservation using our fax form and fax number: 415.464.5149.

 - Wood fires are prohibited in hike-in campgrounds.
 Only gas stoves, charcoal or canned heat may be used for cooking.
 Downed wood may not be gathered and burned.